-A strong US dollar may make you feel all patriotic inside.
-But it isn’t just sunny skies and American flags.
-Here’s what a strong dollar actually means for your wallet.
+A strong US dollar — when the value of the dollar is near record high exchange rates compared to other currencies — may make you feel patriotic.
+But it isn’t all sunny skies and American flags.
+Here’s what it means for your wallet.

-It might be a good time go OOO.
-A strong dollar means your money goes further compared to other currencies.
+(Safely) take advantage of travel deals.
+With COVID-19 variants circulating, health concerns and travel restrictions could force you to press pause on any vacay plans.
+But if and when you can travel safely, the good news is that a strong dollar means your money goes further compared to other currencies.
 So you get more bang for your buck when you check another country off your ‘been there’ list.
-We’ve heard Paris is nice this time of year.

 The US dollar has been riding high lately.
 Meaning your money goes further in other currencies and when you’re buying imported goods.
 That’s a good thing.
 But it can also cause trouble for American companies that make big money in other countries — just another reason to keep your portfolio diverse.

 Updated April 20 with the most recent US dollar index, Federal Reserve, and inflation news.